omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 dialog saying "Windows protected your computer bla bla..", then that installer is not suitable.

+The problem is all installers must run with some administrative rights to be able to create directories, add files to \Program Files\, add data files to user Documents, create shortcuts.
+Not things Windows Defender likes...

-Nor can it ask for user options.
+The installer cannot ask for user options either.
 Install with default options.

 How Smartscreen works is not clear.
 It performs a antivirus check to detect known threats.
 If passed, the file is added to a database